Payroll Information for SUNY Plattsburgh Students

 All newly hired students must complete the following forms:

 - Student Appointment Form

 These forms must be fully completed before work begins.
 Do not allow a student to begin work until these forms are completed .
 Appointments to the Payroll System are processed on the biweekly cycle with a strict deadline schedule imposed by the Office of the State Comptroller.
 Any forms not received by the appropriate deadline will be reported in the next payroll cycle, which will result in a delay in the first paycheck.

-Student Appointment Forms are available in the Payroll Office, Kehoe 904.
+Student Appointment Forms are available on the Student tab of the MyPlattsburgh portal.
 The forms contain the basic appointment information (appointment dates, pay rate, account number to be charged, as well as information relating to the student employee).
 Form must be completed in full.
 If the form needs to be returned for completion this could result in delay in the payment to the student.